 The anhinga is a rather large bird.
 They have a length of around 35 inches, and they weigh up to three pounds.
 Their wingspan is around 3.7 feet.
 A. a. anhinga is larger than A. a. leucogaster, though both subspecies have similar average sizes.

 Anhingas have many notable features.
 First, they have a large bill that can be twice as long as their head.
 It comes to a sharp point that helps them to hunt, and it can easily be seen thanks to its yellow color.
-As water birds,they also have yellow webbed feet.
+As water birds, they also have yellow webbed feet.

 The anhinga is named for its long, snake-like neck.
-However, it has also garnered common names referring to its wide, fanned tail that resembles that of a turkey.Â
+However, it has also garnered common names referring to its wide, fanned tail that resembles that of a turkey.

 Migration Pattern and Timing

 Migration is not common in anhingas.
-This is because a majority of the population are situated in year-round areas.
+This is because a majority of the population is situated in year-round areas.
 However, during their breeding season, they may travel further north into the United States.
 This means that, rather than being found only around the coasts, they can be found deeper into Central Texas and along the southeastern coast in Georgia.

 Anhinga Diet